Worn, chipped, or discolored teeth can affect the overall look of your smile and make you feel self-conscious when talking or taking photos.

 With proper care, porcelain veneers can often last 10 years or more.
 As always, you should brush and floss at least twice per day.
 You can brush and floss your veneer just like your surrounding teeth.
 You should also continue to attend your biannual checkups and cleanings.
 In the meantime, you can prolong the life of your veneers by avoiding habits such as chewing pen caps, ice chips, and fingernails.
 When enjoying sticky or hard foods, try to avoid chewing them with your veneer.

 Eventually, your veneers will need to be replaced.
 As with your original veneers, we will take care to provide replacements that match your teeth and provide a beautiful complement to your entire smile.

 Achieve the Brilliant Smile You Deserve

 Sometimes a minor imperfection can cause major feelings of self-consciousness.
 We are passionate about helping our patients achieve their very best smiles in every respect, and you can depend on us to take great care in providing you with veneers that help your smile look outstanding.
-To learn more about how we can enhance your smile with custom porcelain veneers, contact us online or call our office at (847) 251-5004 to schedule a consultation today.
+From start to finish, we can provide streamlined and convenient care to patients in Kenilworth, Evanston, Glenview, and nearby areas.

 Choose a Highly Trained Team

 Dr. Carpenter has been practicing dentistry for over 20 years and is proud to offer various state-of-the-art services for his patients, including:

 - Dental implants